One product of the cannabis plant, CBD, has become a big thing among wellness enthusiasts and healthcare professionals alike.

 No matter which type of CBD you choose, there’s a product to suit your needs.

-The most common form, of course, is CBD oil or tincture.
+The most common form is CBD oil or tincture.
 CBD oil comes in an amber or blue glass bottle with a dropper.
-Take anywhere from a few drops to a dropperful and place the oil under your tongue.
-Leave it there for 30 to 90 seconds.
+You simply drop the oil under your tongue, and leave it there for 30 to 90 seconds until it’s absorbed.
 You should feel its effects within minutes.

 CBD can also be used topically.
-You can find CBD-infused lotions, creams and soaps.
+You can find CBD-infused pain patches, lotions, creams, soaps and similar products; many are even sold in mainstream department and cosmetic stores.

-You can even find CBD-infused beverages.
-However, adding CBD to a beverage is not as simple as placing CBD oil in water.
-It needs to undergo a special infusing process to become effective.
-Make sure your CBD beverage is from a company that has perfected the art.
+You can also find CBD-infused beverages, but properly adding CBD to a beverage is not as simple as placing CBD oil in water.
+A special infusing process is required, so make sure your CBD beverage is from a company that has perfected the art.
+You can certainly mix cannabidiol with water or juice on your own, but it won’t be as effective.

 What Are the Negative Side Effects of CBD?

-CBD is processed by the same enzymes in the liver as the drugs listed above.
+That’s because CBD and most of those medications are processed by the same enzymes in the liver.
 For the same reason, excessive consumption of alcohol should be avoided when using CBD.

-If you’re taking medication, consult with your doctor before trying CBD.
+If you’re taking medication or suffering from a serious medical condition, consult with your doctor before trying CBD.

 Impurities and Dosage Irregularities in CBD Products

-Another cause for concern is the unreliability of the purity and dosage of CBD in products.
+Another cause for concern might be the unreliability of the purity and dosage of CBD in some products, which are not regulated by the Food and Drug Administration (FDA).
 A recent study of 84 CBD products bought online showed that more than a quarter of the products contained less CBD than labeled.
-In addition, THC was found in 18 products.
+In addition, more THC than the allowable amount was found in 18 products.

-Some CBD producers go above and beyond to prove their purity by testing every batch.
-You can find data regarding the percentage of CBD, THC and other cannabis-derived compounds on their websites.
+Some CBD producers go above and beyond to prove their purity, by having a third-party lab test every batch.
+You can find data regarding the percentage of CBD, THC and other cannabis-derived compounds on their websites, in a document called a certificate of analysis (COA) supplied with every product.
 Always be sure to fully research your producer.

 Is CBD Safe?

 Yes.
 While more research is needed to understand the full effects of CBD, it’s widely regarded as safe to consume.
-Polansky advocates for the safety of CBD.
+Polansky advocates for the use of CBD.

-“We have yet to have years of conclusive human studies to point to in order to answer this question with absolute certainty, but the prominent studies done to date really show no negative side effects for CBD (especially full spectrum CBD),” she argued.
+“We have yet to have years of conclusive human studies to point to in order to answer this question with absolute certainty, but the prominent studies done to date really show no negative side effects for CBD, especially full-spectrum CBD,” she argues.

 Compared to THC, and even many over-the-counter medicines, CBD has far fewer side effects.
 While each individual’s needs are unique, CBD is an extremely safe option.